How to boost in-app purchases for your e-commerce brand

 To boost app downloads and drive buyers to the app

-The first challenge for brands looking to boost their in-app sales is simply to increase the number of downloads.
+The first challenge for brands looking to boost their in-app sales is quite simply to increase the number of downloads.
 This can be achieved through a number of different strategies.
-App-Store Optimization (or ASO), involves optimizing content so that the application is promoted on the dedicated shops (Play Store, App Store, etc.).
+App-Store Optimization (or ASO), for example, involves optimizing content so that the application is promoted on the dedicated shops (Play Store, App Store, etc.).

 in-app marketing game